becash143/proxmox-vm-bulk-migrate/README.md

 ## Requirements

-- Go 1.21+
+- Go 1.22+ (go.mod pins 1.22.2; CI builds against 1.22 — on an older
+  1.21.x toolchain, `go build` will try to auto-fetch 1.22 over the network, which fails in offline/locked-down environments, so just use 1.22+ directly)
-- `steampipe` installed and configured with:
+- `steampipe` installed (see steampipe.io/downloads) and configured
+  with:
-  - `theapsgroup/vsphere` plugin, connected to your vCenter/ESXi
+  - `theapsgroup/vsphere` plugin, connected to your vCenter/ESXi —
+    `steampipe plugin install theapsgroup/vsphere`, then add a connection in `~/.steampipe/config/vsphere.spc`
-  - your Proxmox Steampipe plugin, connected to your PVE cluster
+  - your Proxmox Steampipe plugin, connected to your PVE cluster — same pattern, its own `.spc` connection file
+  - This tool assumes you already have both plugins installed and query-able via `steampipe query "select * from vsphere_vm"` (or your Proxmox table) before you touch `vmmigrate` at all — get that working first, independent of this tool, if it isn't already.
 - A Proxmox API token (`Datacenter > Permissions > API Tokens`) with rights to create VMs and read tasks on the target node(s)
 - An ESXi/vCenter host already registered as Proxmox storage